 It’s no secret that most of us daydream at least once throughout the day, but what you might not have known is that daydreaming is actually GOOD for your daily productivity.

-The news we’ve all been waiting for — justification for having our heads in the clouds.
-No, I’m not talking about taking an all-expense paid vacation to Mt.
-Everest, but the daydreaming that takes us to Mr. Everest while looking out the window at the busy street below.
-You may be thinking, “Sure, tell that to my boss!“, but I’m going to make it even easier for you… Send this post to your boss to read. (and I’ll make sure my boss reads it too!)
+The news we’ve all been hoping for – proof that it’s okay to let our minds wander.
+No, I’m not suggesting a free trip to Mt.
+Everest, but rather the daydreaming that takes us to that mountain while we glance out the window at the bustling street below.
+You might be thinking, “Yeah, right, tell that to my boss!“, but I’m going to make it even simpler for you… Share this post with your boss to read. (and I’ll make sure my boss reads it too!)

 Is Daydreaming Programmed Inside Us?